Reading:

 Prisync Dashboard

-After adding your costs to your products, it’s time to find your SmartPrices based on your costs, your competitors’ prices and your target profit margins.
+After adding your costs to your products, it’s time to find your SmartPrices.
+They should based on your costs, your competitors’ prices and your target profit margins.
 You can easily set the pricing rules in the Dynamic Pricing page.
-In this page, you can firstly pick up the product range that you want to apply to the pricing rule and then create your rule.
+In this page, first pick up the product range that you want to apply to the pricing rule and then create your rule.

 The rule can be based on just your competitors’ prices or both your costs and your competitors’ prices.
 Let’s get started with the first one which is simpler.
 So, to set up a rule-based on just your competitors’ prices, you have three options like;